PyDrocsid/documentation/docs/cogs/moderation/mediaonly.md

 # MediaOnly

-This cog contains the `mediaonly` command which can set up channels, in which only pictures can be send.
+This cog contains the `mediaonly` command which can set up channels, in which only pictures can be sent.
 ```css
 .[mediaonly|mo] <subcommand>
 ```